paljs/docs/src/pages/plugins/delete.md

 ## Example

-Use full example here [`Nexus Framework`](/nexus/framework) to fast start (prisma , nexus , typescript)
+Checkout the example [`pal create`](/cli/create) to fast start your next (prisma , nexus , typescript) project

-Specifies the deletion behavior and enables cascading deletes.
+In our prisma.schema, we can set the values from the options below to specify the deletion behavior.
 In case a node with related nodes gets deleted, the deletion behavior determines what should happen to the related nodes.
 The input values for this argument are defined as an enum with the following possible values:

 - `SET_NULL`: Set the related node(s) to `null`.
 - `CASCADE`: Delete the related node(s).
 Note that is not possible to set both ends of a bidirectional relation to `CASCADE`.

-To add onDelete Relation to any field just add comment before filed `// @onDelete(CASCADE)` or `// @onDelete(SET_NULL)`
+To add onDelete Relation to any field, just add the annotation one line above the field inside `prisma.schema` comment area `// @onDelete(CASCADE)` or `// @onDelete(SET_NULL)`

 ### `schema.prisma`